jaslinakaur/jaslinakaur.github.io/README.md

 My name is Jaslina K Kochhar, and welcome to my about me page!
 I'm a self-driven, organized and passionate Computer Science student with excellent problem-solving skills, strong attention to detail, and extraordinary communication skills.
-If you are looking for my resume, you can find it [here](/JaslinaKochhar_CurrentResume.pdf)
+If you are looking for my resume, you can find it [here](/JaslinaKochhar_CurrentResume.pdf).
+This page contains a lot of the same content as my resume, so both are great ways to learn a bit about me.

-You can use the [editor on GitHub](https://github.com/jaslinakaur/jaslinakaur.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Education